Facely1er/CyberCertitude-Level2-byERMITS-v1/README.md

 # CyberCertitude™ - CMMC 2.0 Compliance Portal

-A comprehensive platform for achieving CMMC 2.0 Level 2 certification readiness, from initial assessment through audit documentation with evidence collection and real-time implementation monitoring for Military contractors handling Controlled Unclassified Information (CUI).
+A comprehensive platform for achieving CMMC 2.0 Level 2 certification readiness, from initial assessment through audit documentation with evidence collection and real-time implementation monitoring for DoD contractors handling Controlled Unclassified Information (CUI).

 ## 🎯 Overview

-This platform provides Military contractors with a structured approach to achieve CMMC 2.0 Level 2 certification, focusing on:
+This platform provides DoD contractors with a structured approach to achieve CMMC 2.0 Level 2 certification, focusing on:

 - **📊 CMMC 2.0 Level 2 Assessment** - Complete evaluation across all 14 domains and 110 controls
 - **📋 Evidence Collection & Management** - Systematic collection and validation of compliance evidence